 The consumer IoT technology at CES is maturing to solve real life problems

-Fingbox exhibited at CES, the annual conference on consumer technologies, in the Eureka Park which is renowned for highlighting the newest and most exciting start-ups.
+Fingbox exhibited at CES, the annual conference on consumer technologies, in Eureka Park, which is renowned for highlighting the newest and most exciting start-ups.
 Fing was named an Innovation Award Honoree in the cyber security category for the Fingbox device.
 Congratulations!

 Empower consumers by putting intelligence in the right place in the customer experience